Metronomo-xyz/user_similarity_near_calculator/README.md

 After that, you can load this similarity data into user_similarity_near_app and request similarities from it.

+Be aware, that calculation of similarity with popular smart contract will lead to $O(n^2)$ memory consumption.
+Therefore, highly recommended removing from analysis smart contract, which has very large number of users.

+Also, it's reasonable from the gained information perspective: if some smart contract (i.e. `wrap.near`) is used by almost every participant in the network, then there is no new and useful information that wallet interacted with `wrap.near` in terms of determining wallet behaviour and interests.

+Module uses some data cleaning steps:
+- removing smart contract, which has the largest number of users from the analysis.
+See `removeContractsPercentile` variable in `config.py`
+- removing some hardcoded list of smart-contract from analysis.
+See `removeContracts` variable in `config.py`
+- removing users with high number of interactions (mostly bots) from analysis.
+See `removeWalletsPercentile` variable in `config.py`

 ##Prerequisites

 ### Hardware
 The main bottleneck of current module is RAM, so at least 16GB of RAM needed.

-Be aware, that calculation of similarity with popular smart contract will lead to $O(n^2)$

 ### Data source
 Either you can use provided public transactions data or use your own data connector.